martindevans/martindevans.me/_posts/2012-11-23-What-Isn't-Procedural-Generation.md

 That all depends on your definition of hard work doesn't it?
 Personally I find spending a week or two writing an algorithm and then being supplied with trillions of bits of content easier than spending a week or two hand modelling 10 bits of content.
 A general rule of thumb that I have is that if I have to do a bit of extra work to make my future life 12 orders of magitude easier it's probably worth it ;)

 Procedural generation is basically the gift that keeps giving.
 If you're making a small, very focused game, which requires carefully designed things maybe procedural generation isn't so useful.
-For example, using random level generation like [X-Com](http://en.wikipedia.org/wiki/X-COM) to generate puzzles for [portal](http://en.wikipedia.org/wiki/Portal_(video_game)) would probably be completely disastrous.
+For example, using random level generation like [X-Com](http://en.wikipedia.org/wiki/X-COM) to generate puzzles for <a href="http://en.wikipedia.org/wiki/Portal_(video_game)">portal</a> would probably be completely disastrous.
 N.b.
 I totally want to see a portal procedural level generator, that would be awesome if it worked.

 ### Procedural Generation Is For [Levels/Textures/Meshes/Sounds/Music/Stuff] Only And Cannot Be Used For [Levels/Textures/Meshes/Sounds/Music/Stuff]